 Supported Payment Platforms

 When it comes to unblocking content VPNArea is superb.
-This Bulgarian VPN provider is one of the few services that is always able to unblock US Netflix and lets you watch BBC iPlayer outside of the UK.
+This service is a fanstatic VPN for Netflix as it can unblock the Netflix content from around the world.
+VPNArea lets you watch BBC iPlayer outside of the UK.
 In fact, it is one of the few VPNs that unblocks rarer services like RTE Ireland, Italian SkyGo and Italian Netflix.
 What we like about VPNArea is that it listens to its subscribers and will go out of its way to ensure services are unblocked if they are requested.

 VPNArea has a full suite of privacy and security features that provide everything subscribers are likely to need including:

 No logs policy

 Outstanding customer service